Compassionate Support, Aggressive Litigation And Trial Representation For Your Injury Claim

 • Pension payments if permanently disabled from being able to work in any form of employment

-• Vocational training to help a worker get into a different job they can perform within their physical limitations from an injury
+• Vocational training to help a worker get into a different job that they can perform within their physical limitations from an injury

 A construction worker who suffers a work-related injury because of a third party’s fault, such as from defective tools or equipment, or due to a dangerous condition of a worksite caused by the property’s owner’s negligence, may be entitled to file a third-party claim that can recover compensation from: